ZikaiVan/NexusNet/README.md

-# NexusNet: Leveraging Nexuses in Graph Neural Network for Enhanced Motor Imagery Decoding
+# NexusNet: Lightweight Graph Modeling for Motor Imagery-based Brain-computer Interfaces

 This is a PyTorch implementation of NexusNet for MI decoding.